-The dissident went from being a young man with communist ideals and a faith in the insurgent struggle to becoming an extravagant drug lord who liked to buy luxury horses, only wore imported military clothing and handled billions of pesos a year.
+The dissident went from being a young man with communist ideals and a faith in the insurgent struggle to an extravagant drug lord with a taste for horses, who only wore imported military clothing and handled billions of pesos a year.
 The power and wealth he has amassed through drug trafficking have made him a top priority target for Colombia, and a key part of the plan to reunite the FARC dissidents.

 Jhon 40 was born in the municipality of San Martín in the department of Meta on August 23, 1963.
 He is the grandson of Roque Molina, alias “El Diablo,” one of the peasants who took up arms in the 1960s with alias “Tirofijo” in Marquetalia in the department of Tolima.